Alrobbertz/swxsoc_core/docs/examples/tutorial1.rst

     ...     },
     ... )
     >>>
-    >>> # You can ass new spectral or high-dimensional data to the HermesData container
+    >>> # You can ass new spectral or high-dimensional data to the SpaceWeatherData container
     >>> data = NDCube(
     ...     data=np.random.random(size=(1000, 10)),
     ...     wcs=WCS(naxis=2),